MasterJedi08/cat-and-mouse/README.md

 fix-it.py should only be used to re-enable the devices and undoes the work of mouse.py.
 It should NOT be downloaded to the machine unless necessary.

 <h5>Dependencies</h5>
 <b>xinput</b> - xinput will need to be installed on the machine, otherwise it will not be able to disable the mouse.
-The script will attempt to install it using "root" as the default sudo password.
+The script will attempt to install it.
 <b>X11</b> - xinput works only with X11, and likely will not work as expected if the system is using Wayland.

 <h2>Known Issues</h2>